Boeing to lay off 10% of workers in civil aviation: sources

 But the government aid is conditional on companies agreeing not to lay off workers once they have received taxpayer dollars.

-Workers who take Boeing's voluntary layoff offer would receive a pay and benefits package as part of the program that "aims to help reduce the size of our workforce through voluntary actions and, importantly, minimize future workforce actions," the spokesman said.
+Workers who take Boeing's voluntary layoff offer would receive a pay and benefits package as part of the programme that "aims to help reduce the size of our workforce through voluntary actions and, importantly, minimise future workforce actions", the spokesman said.

-Aircraft leasing company Avalon canceled an order for 75 of the 737 MAX planes, and the China Development Bank scrapped a request for 29 of the aircraft.
+Aircraft leasing company Avalon cancelled an order for 75 of the 737 MAX planes, and the China Development Bank scrapped a request for 29 of the aircraft.

 There also is uncertainty about an order from Norwegian Air for 92 MAX planes and five 787 planes after four subsidiaries filed for bankruptcy.